nadvagauser/rebreader/README.md

 We tried our best..

 Before a request is made, its details get passed to the extension, which then attempts to redirect it.
 Thanks to the WebRequests API, only websites matching the provided filter are processed, so the performance impact should be relatively small.

 After the browser makes any request, the extension attempts to check if it, by any chance, hasn't let some service through.
 It checks the respones headers in the background, without blocking anything.
-Computers nowadays are pretty powerful, so it shouldn't hurt your processor that much 😅
+Computers nowadays are pretty powerful, so it shouldn't hurt your processor too much 😅

 (Not taking any resposnsibility for the power consumption though)

 ## Required permissions
 We need access to WebRequests on all hosts as the self-improving discovery feature relies on it.
 You can always review the source code of the extension, we tried to explain a lot of stuff in comments.

 ## Development
 ### Requirements